Originally published: December 2021

 I did get some feedback from readers about poor customer service at certain exchanges, and I looked up some of the reviews myself and indeed they weren’t great.

 As the macro situation cooled down a bit, I spent more time looking into other bitcoin buying platforms and studying the history of the industry in general.
-I eventually came across Swan Bitcoin, a small startup company at the time, and after further research, decided to switch my buying through them starting in June 2020.
+I eventually came across Swan Bitcoin, a tiny startup company at the time, and after further research, decided to switch my buying through them starting in June 2020.
 They had launched pretty recently at that point, around March 2020.
 I set up a sizable dollar-cost averaging plan with them.

 I was one of their largest customers in that early period, and a few months later I became a startup advisor for them, since I liked their team and the product that they were building.
 I also added them to my partner list.